 The OLED display is bright and vibrant, the one knock against it is that it still lacks the 120Hz refresh rate found on many Android smartphones and Apple's own iPad Pros.
 Video quality on the iPhone 12 Pro Max is untouched by anything Android has to offer including support for Dolby Vision recording and playback, which literally no other device, let alone a smartphone, can do.
 While I still have a personal preference for the photos from Google's Pixel line, the iPhone 12 Pro Max offers a greater range with its telephoto and Apple's investments in computational photography are likely going to only improve the results from these cameras over time.

-Battery life is fantastic on the iPhone 12 Pro Max, more notable this year as the other iPhone 12 models didn't fare as well as they have in the past.
+Battery life is fantastic on the iPhone 12 Pro Max, more notable than on previous versions as the other iPhone 12 models didn't fare as well as they have in the past.
 Finally, the software support is unmatched with roughly 5 years of updates guaranteed to arrive for your phone on the day and date of each new software release.

 At $249 or less when it is on sale, the Moto G Power is firmly in the budget smartphone category.
 And while it won’t hold up to any of the other smartphones here in most specs, the battery life is incredible.